virtualpublicist/docs/source/docs/press-release.md

 ---
 # How to Use the Press Release Generator on Virtual Publicist

 Creating professional press releases is simplified using **Virtual Publicist’s Press Release Generator**.
-Follow these steps to create, analyze, and save your press release effectively:
+Follow these steps to create and save your press release effectively:

 ![Alt text](/assets/images/press-release.png)